 2 cups cooked quinoa

-2 cups oats
+2 cups gluten-free oats

-1 cup gluten free flour (or 1 cup fresh ground oat flour)
+1 cup gluten-free flour (or 1 cup fresh ground oat flour)

 1 cup fresh chopped parsley or cilantro

-1/3 cup gluten free tamari
+1/3 cup gluten-free tamari

 1 tbsp cumin powder

-1 1/2 tbsp chilli powder
+1 1/2 tbsp chili powder

 1 tbsp oregano